doctorKobe/wireframing/README.md

 The flow from selecting a room to making a payment.

 Developers use this as a visual reference to build the front-end structure and ensure alignment with design expectations.

+🧩 Wireframing in Practice

+Wireframing has proven to be one of the most effective steps in identifying usability issues before the development phase.
+By visually mapping out a product’s structure, designers and developers can spot problems early and refine the user experience before writing any code.

+🧠 Real-World Example

+During the design of an online booking platform, the team created a low-fidelity wireframe to visualize the user flow — from searching for available rooms to completing payment.

+While reviewing the wireframe, they noticed:

+The “Checkout” button was placed too far down the page, making it easy for users to miss.

+The navigation between “Select Room” and “Payment Options” was confusing, leading to potential drop-offs.

+By identifying these issues at the wireframe stage, the team quickly:

+Moved the checkout button to a more visible position.

+Simplified the navigation with a progress bar showing steps like Search → Select → Checkout → Confirmation.

+These adjustments dramatically improved the user journey and reduced friction points before the product moved to development.

+🚀 Impact on the Final Product

+After implementing the feedback:

+The conversion rate increased due to a smoother checkout flow.

+User satisfaction improved because the layout felt intuitive and easy to follow.

+Development time was reduced, as fewer design changes were needed later in the process.

+✨ Conclusion

+Wireframing allowed the team to detect and fix usability issues early, saving time and resources.
+It reinforced the importance of planning and testing design ideas visually before committing to code.

+Ultimately, wireframing serves as a bridge between creativity and functionality, ensuring that the final product is both user-friendly and aligned with project goals.